• Skip to main content

 To help with this, I always keep a small handheld vacuum while traveling.
 It comes in handy, that’s for sure!

-In our case, traveling with smaller animals was a definite no-go.
-Finding the counter space to put their enclosure on would have been awful (and running a heat lamp in an RV wouldn’t have been fun).
+Traveling with smaller animals can be a challenge.
+Finding the counter space to put their enclosure on would prove to be harder than you originally thought (and running a heat lamp in an RV is going to make the room a bit warmer than you might like it to be).

 RV Accessories for Dogs